-This article is part of the ongoing series "On the line: America's clean energy manufacturing boom."
+This article is part of the series "On the line: America's clean energy manufacturing boom."
 Read more.

 Georgia voters could make or break their state’s clean energy jobs boom